1837 Galilee earthquake: Earthquake

 The main shock occurred on Sunday, January 1, 1837, around four in the afternoon, followed by a second strong shock five minutes later, and was felt as far as 500 km away.
 Damascus's maximum perceived intensity was estimated to be VII (Very strong) on the Medvedev–Sponheuer–Karnik scale, while Ramla and Baalbek were at VI (Strong), and cities such as Cairo, Tarsus, and Gaziantep (formerly Aintab) were at III (Weak).

 Account

 William McClure Thomson arrived in Beirut in 1833 for missionary work and was in the area at the time of the earthquake.
-He wrote, in fine detail, of the damage and personal tragedies he witnessed during his travels in The Land and the Book, Or, Biblical Illustrations Drawn from the Manners and Customs, the Scenes and Scenery of the Holy Land.
-The book was published in 1861 and remained a best seller through much of the 19th century.
+He wrote, in fine detail, of the damage and personal tragedies he witnessed during his travels in The Land and the Book.
+The book was published in 1859 and remained a best seller through much of the 19th century.
 In the region, the Egyptians (led by Ibrahim Pasha of Egypt) had recently succeeded in overpowering the Ottomans and gained control of Southern Syria during the Egyptian–Ottoman War (1831–1833).
 During his time in the area, Thomson was jailed with charges of spying.
 The Egyptians were ultimately flushed from the region by the Ottomans.